Application & Requirements

 PO Box 452

 Note: As most Legislators prefer to forward your application directly to the State Treasurer after endorsing it, you should include your check with the application when mailing it to their office.
 We recommend calling the Legislator's office to check on that person’s procedure.

 When your application is approved, you will receive a Notary Commission from the New Jersey Department of Treasury.
 This document is constructed in three (3) sections that are attached but perforated.
 Do not tear them apart.
 You must then appear in person with this document at the Bergen County Clerk's office to register the Commission.
 You will also be asked to provide some form of identification, such as a driver’s license, to verify your signature.
-You must register within 90 days of the Commission date, which is stamped in the top left corner of your certificate.
+You must register within 90 days of receipt of this commission package.
 Failure to do so will invalidate your Notary Commission.

 There is a $15 fee to register your Notary Commission with the County.
 You may pay by cash or check made payable to the Bergen County Clerk.
 You will receive a receipt.